nellogan/PathfindingVisualizer/README.md

 ### How to interact:
-Click and drag on empty (white) nodes to make them walls.
+Click and drag on empty (white) nodes to make them walls (black).

 Press shift+click and drag to make weighted (orange) nodes.
-Weighted nodess cost double compared to normal nodes
+Weighted nodes cost double compared to normal nodes

-Click and drag start (green) node or finsih (red) node to move it.
+Click and drag start (dark green) node or finish (red) node to move it.

 Light green nodes are nodes that are in the neighbor queue while gray nodes are nodes that are already visited.

-Features the ability to recursively generate a maze.
+Option to recursively generate a maze.

 ### Tech stack:
 Javascript, CSS, and React.